wp-plugins/sgr-nextpage-titles/readme.txt

 2. Activate the SGR Nextpage Titles Plugin through the 'Plugins' menu in WordPress
 4. Add few `[nextpage title="Pretty title"]` codes to your posts

-= Styling =
-The bottom links have the same class of standard nextpage numbers link.
-If you want to style them, the links have two classes: `prevlink` and `nextlink`.

 == Screenshots ==

 1. Here you can see how to use SGR Nextpage Titles shortcodes.
 It's very simple.